Enter an amount and click Calculate to see results

 Simply enter your price, choose the VAT rate, and get instant calculations.
 The tool supports standard rates like 20% in the UK, but you can adjust for any country or custom percentage.

-According to vatukcalculator.com, most users save valuable time by relying on automated VAT tools instead of manual calculations.
+According to vatukcalculator.com, most users save valuable time by relying on automated VAT tools instead of manual calculations, and many also look for simple steps on How to Claim VAT Refund UK when they want to understand refund rules fast.

 No sign-up, no downloads—just a simple calculator for net, gross, and VAT amounts.